 Symptoms of localized mange include:

-Dog mange treatment is prescribed by a vet and consists of the following:
+Conventional dog mange treatment is prescribed by a vet and consists of the following:

 Dogs that have certain medical conditions (diabetes, Cushing's disease, and hypothyroidism), or are taking medication that suppresses the immune system, may find they have recurring mange.
 Sharp-Pei's are also prone to demodectic mange.
 For these dogs I would definitely recommend seeking treatment from an alternative vet.

 If you suspect any type of mange in your dog you should take your dog to the vet who will prescribe an effective dog mange treatment plan.
 Your vet can conduct a skin scraping to confirm mange and determine which type your dog is suffering from.
 Treatment is fairly successful if started early.